workbooks/client_lib/README.markdown

 The API is the "contract" between Workbooks and its client applications, as such we work to ensure that code written to the API in <a href="https://www.workbooks.com/resource-documents/workbooks-company-timeline/">2009</a> continues to work correctly with the evolved Workbooks service today.

+## Language Bindings

-We have published bindings for <a href="https://github.com/workbooks/client_lib/tree/master/php">PHP</a>, <a href="https://github.com/workbooks/client_lib/tree/master/ruby">Ruby</a>, <a href="https://github.com/workbooks/client_lib/tree/master/csharp">.NET (C#)</a> and <a href="https://github.com/workbooks/client_lib/tree/master/php">Java</a> on <a href="http://github.com/workbooks/client_lib/">github</a>.
-We recommend that you use these bindings rather than making calls directly using the raw HTTP and the underlying "wire protocol".
+We have published bindings for <a href="https://github.com/workbooks/client_lib/tree/master/php">PHP</a>, <a href="https://github.com/workbooks/client_lib/tree/master/ruby">Ruby</a>, <a href="https://github.com/workbooks/client_lib/tree/master/python">Python</a>, <a href="https://github.com/workbooks/client_lib/tree/master/csharp">.NET (C#)</a> and <a href="https://github.com/workbooks/client_lib/tree/master/java">Java</a> alongside some basic examples of their use, here on <a href="http://github.com/workbooks/client_lib/">github</a>.
+If you use one of these languages we recommend that you use these bindings rather than making calls directly using the raw HTTP and the underlying "wire protocol".
+Most of the example API code we provide here is for PHP.
 Note that these bindings do not change often, because they do not need to.
-They are "wrappers" for the Workbooks API which make it easier to work with than using HTTPS requests and responses directly.
+They are "wrappers" for the Workbooks API which make the API easier to work with than using HTTP requests and responses directly.

-We ensure backwards-compatability so that older versions of these bindings continue to work with the production Workbooks service.
-If you would like to request bindings for other languages, please <a href="mailto:support@workbooks.com">contact our support team</a>.
+We ensure backwards-compatability so that older versions of these bindings continue to work with the production Workbooks service.  *These bindings are provided "as-is" and without any commitment to support.* If you do find issues with the bindings published here we welcome the submission of patches which we will evaluate and may merge in due course.

 ## Workbooks Process Engine
 Using the Workbooks Process Engine you can host API scripts within Workbooks itself; Workbooks takes care of authentication and logging automatically for scripts that run under the Process Engine.
 The Script Library within Workbooks provides access to Scripts which you can take and add to your own Workbooks database which are run by the Process Engine.
 For the majority of users we recommend using PHP scripts within the Workbooks Process Engine.
 More information about using the Process Engine is in the documentation for the PHP binding.